Pasta Carbonara with Guanciale

 If you enjoy this Italian-inspired recipe, we recommend checking out some of these other pasta recipes:

 • Creamy Mushroom Pasta – combines the earthy, umami-rich flavors of fresh mushrooms with a luscious, velvety sauce, all draped over perfectly cooked pasta.
-This comforting and flavorful pasta dish is a favorite for pasta enthusiasts and mushroom lovers.
+This comforting, flavorful pasta dish is a favorite among pasta enthusiasts and mushroom lovers.

 • Rigatoni al Forno – A classic Italian pasta dish that embodies the essence of comfort food and culinary indulgence.
 The rich tomato-based meat sauce is infused with flavors from garlic, onions, and a medley of aromatic herbs and spices.

-• Bucatini Cacio e Pepe – A classic Roman pasta dish that is made with just five simple ingredients: pasta, cheese, butter, pepper, and water.
-It is a hearty and flavorful dish that is perfect for a quick and easy 30-minute weeknight meal.
+• Bucatini Cacio e Pepe – A classic Roman pasta dish made with just five ingredients: pasta, cheese, butter, pepper, and water.
+It is a hearty and flavorful dish perfect for a quick and easy 30-minute weeknight meal.

 pasta carbonara on a grey plate

-This classic Roman recipe for Pasta Carbonara with Guanciale combines crispy guanciale with pasta then tossed in a creamy sauce of egg and Parmegiano Reggiano.
+This classic Roman recipe for Pasta Carbonara with Guanciale combines crispy guanciale with pasta tossed in a creamy egg and Parmigiano Reggiano sauce.

 Ingredients